109th Airlift Wing tests crisis readiness during August exercise

 |0

-This work, 109th Airlift Wing tests crisis readiness during August exercise [Image 5 of 5], by MSgt Jamie Spaulding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 109th Airlift Wing tests crisis readiness during August exercise, by MSgt Jamie Spaulding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.